 Lychee, a tropical fruit native to Southeastern Asia, might not be on your shopping list, but if you see it in stores, give it a try.
 The fruits are rich in immune-boosting vitamin C and antioxidant compounds like proanthocyanidins, as well as heart-healthy potassium.
 Eat them freshly peeled, or add them, quartered, into fruit salads or salsas.

 Try it: Strawberry-Lychee Granita

 Why I like it: Granitas, otherwise known as Italian ices, are like the snow cones you had as a kid, only tastier, less fluorescent, and more sophisticated.

-Tart cherries are rich in melatonin, a hormone that helps regulate sleep and wake cycles; as a result, regular consumption may help improve sleep quality and time.
-In addition, tart cherries may benefit athletes: Their antioxidants and anti-inflammatory compounds may help reduce muscle damage and pain during tough exercise -- so you can move on to your next workout sooner!
+They're rich in melatonin, a hormone that helps regulate sleep and wake cycles, as a result regular consumption of cherriesmay help improve sleep quality.
+In addition, cherries may benefit athletes: their antioxidants and anti-inflammatory compounds may help reduce muscle damage and pain during tough exercise -- so you can move on to your next workout sooner!

 Try it: Black Cherry Spritzer

 Why I like it: Whole black cherries lend a rich, sweet taste and are brimming with anthocyanins, fiber, and immunity-boosting vitamin C. Agave nectar is a low-glycemic natural sweetener.